Why a $1,000 phone could be just the beginning

 Paying a thousand bucks for a phone is no longer laughable.
-In fact, it's probably your new normal.
+In fact, it's probably the new normal.

-With strong iPhone X sales, Apple proved that mainstream buyers are willing to pay almost as much for their cell phones as they would for a powerful laptop, if not more.
+With strong iPhone X sales, Apple proved that mainstream buyers are willing to pay almost as much, if not more, for their cell phones as they would for a powerful laptop.
 And with rumors of an even pricier 2018 iPhone X Plus-style phone coming down the pike this September, Apple's moves to usher in the era of the $1,000 phone may just be getting underway.

 Apple isn't alone in boosting mobile phone prices ever higher.
-Creeping costs on high-end handsets from Samsung, Huawei and even "value" darling OnePlus signal that price hikes are here to stay.
+Creeping prices on high-end handsets from Samsung, Huawei and even "value" darling OnePlus signal that price hikes are here to stay.

 In just two years, the cost of Samsung's Galaxy phone for US buyers has spiked 15.1 percent from the Galaxy S7 in 2016 to this year's Galaxy S9, while the Huawei P series has climbed 33 percent since 2016 -- and that doesn't even account for the existence of a "Pro" model.